sdv-dev/SDV/docs/developer_guides/sdv/index.rst

 ===

-SDV is the library which provides a user friendly interface to access all the different functionalirities of The Synthetic Data Vault Project.
+SDV is the library which provides a user friendly interface to access all the different functionalities of The Synthetic Data Vault Project.

 SDV is organized around the following concepts: